OPERATION OF THE ASTROLABE

 To pin, tie, fix, attach parts together means to hold them with a

-paper clip while taking care to let the remaining parts turn freely.
+paperclip while taking care to let the remaining parts turn freely.

 To mark points or lines means to draw them on the rete with an